-us to encode task-specific assumptions and to avoid degenerate solutions associated with the fact that constant vectors belong to the kernel of Q (Fig. 3 (a)).
+Path priors.
+Some elements in the set \mathcal{Y} correspond to very unlikely assignments.
+In speech processing and various related tasks [34], the warping paths are often constrained, forcing for example the path to fall in the Sakoe-Chiba band or in the Itakura parallelogram [39].
+Such constraints allow us to encode task-specific assumptions and to avoid degenerate solutions associated with the fact that constant vectors belong to the kernel of Q (Fig. 3 (a)).
 Band constraints, as illustrated in Fig. 3 (b), successfully exclude the kind of degenerate solutions presented in (a).

-Let us denote by Y_c the band-diagonal matrix of width β , such that the diagonal entries are 0 and the others are 1; such a matrix is illustrated in Fig. 3 (b) in yellow.
+Let us denote by Y_c the band-diagonal matrix of width β , such that near diagonal entries are 0 and others are 1; such a matrix is illustrated in Fig. 3 (b) in yellow.
 In order to ensure that the assignment does not deviate too much from the diagonal, we can impose that at most C non zero entries of Y are outside the band.
-We can formulate that constraint as follows: $Tr(Y_c^TY) \leq C$.
+We can formulate that constraint as follows:

+$$\operatorname{Tr}(Y_c^T Y) \leq C.$$

-This constraint could be added to the definition of the set \mathcal{Y} , but this would prohibit the use of dynamic programming, which is a key step to our optimization algorithm described in Sec.
+This constraint could be added to the definition of the set \mathcal{Y} , but this would prohibit the use of dynamic programming, which is a key step to the optimization algorithm described in Sec.
 3. We instead propose to add a penalization term to our cost function, corresponding to the Lagrange multiplier for this constraint.
 Indeed, for any value of C, there exists an α such that if we add to our cost function, the two solutions are equal, and thus the constraint is satisfied.
-In practice, we select the value of α by doing a grid search on a validation set.
+In practice, we select the value of α by grid search on a validation set.

-$$l(Y) = \alpha \operatorname{Tr}(Y_c^T Y), \tag{7}$$
+$$l(Y) = \alpha \operatorname{Tr}(Y_c^T Y), \tag{9}$$